...See also a article related to Healing In The Bible - I Choose Life

 Hezekiah is going to die.
 What change brings healing in Hezekiah?

-Hezekiah does not take the sickness to mean that he is not a worthwhile person.
+Hezekiah does not take the sickness to mean that he is not worthy.
 Instead, he affirms his own worth.

-In one Bible translation I have read, it says “God changes his mind [about Hezekiah]” and heals him.
+In one Bible translation, it says “God changes his mind [about Hezekiah]” and heals him.

 I do not believe in a God who changes his mind.